pablocardona03/backend-devops-portfolio/user-api-flask/README.md

-# User API with Flask, MySQL and Docker
+# User API - Basic RESTful Flask Application

-This is a full CRUD REST API built with **Flask** and **MySQL**, containerized using **Docker** and **Docker Compose**.
-It demonstrates professional practices such as:
+This project is a simple REST API built with **Flask** that demonstrates the fundamental structure of a backend application using Python.
+It is intended as a starter project and does not use Docker or an external database.

-- Modular Flask application structure
-- Input validation
-- Docker-based multi-service architecture
-- Database auto-initialization with sample data

 ---

 ## 📦 Tech Stack

 - Python 3.10
-- Flask 3.1.1
+- Flask 3.x
-- MySQL 8.0
-- Docker & Docker Compose
-- SQL for DB bootstrap
+- (Optional) SQLite for local persistence
-- Manual testing with `curl` or Postman

 ---